pl8787/Match-Ignition/README.md

 ## Citation

-If you use SetRank in your research, please use the following BibTex entry.
+If you use Match-Ignition in your research, please use the following BibTex entry.

 ```
 @inproceedings{pang2021matchignition,